 Women who are homeless suffer a lot of indignities.
 One of them is being without tampons and pads when their periods occur.
 Put yourself in their place.
 How would you feel?

 Homeless shelters do a tremendous job of providing a safe place to sleep and a warm meal but they often have to rely on what is donated to them.
 Funding sources don’t generally include a tampon and pad line item.
-And frankly, it just doesn’t occur to most people to donate feminine hygiene products.
-Who wants to drive up to a shelter with a bag full of tampons when winter coats and donuts are so much more glamorous?
+And frankly, it just doesn’t occur to most people to donate menstrual supplies.
+Who wants to drive up to a shelter with a bag full of tampons when winter coats and mittens seem so much more essential?

-If you’re somebody who thinks it’s important to help homeless women keep their dignity by having access to clean, safe feminine hygiene supplies, then you should think about doing a tampon and pad donation drive in your town.
+If you’re somebody who thinks it’s important to help homeless women keep their dignity by having access to clean, safe menstrual supplies, then you should think about doing a tampon and pad donation drive in your town.
 Here’s my quick guidebook:

 1. Talk to your local women’s shelter first.
 Connect with the executive director or volunteer coordinator and tell them what you want to do.
 This is important because when you solicit donations, you will want to say where the donations will be going.
 So having a shelter on board, basically saying that you can use their name in your asks, is essential.
-In my case, I told people that donations would be going to women at Cathedral Center, Inc. in Milwaukee.
 This gave donors confidence that their contribution would end up in the right place.

 2. Give your effort a name and a look.
 I used “Time of the Month Club” for my campaign and asked a friend who is a graphic artist to give the Club a ‘look’.
 You can use anything but it needs to be smart and snappy.
 Jan’s Tampon Drive doesn’t do it.
-Time of the Month Club has some personality.
+Time of the Month Club has some personality (it’s also copyrighted so you’ll have to find another name).
 You want that because you will be wearing out the airwaves with your pitches.
 See #3.

 3. Fire up the social media engine.
-Before you do anything, you need to have a decent number of Facebook friends.
-If you’re a little weak on that front, partner with one or two other people who have a lot of FB friends.
-This is essential.
-Then in terms of social media strategy: first, I DM’s every female Facebook friend who I thought would possibly donate or organize a donation drive at her office.
-Second, I posted a blog, a little raw and direct, but one that got good attention and made people think.
-Third, I posted Facebook updates about the drive, not just asking people for donations but posting pictures of anyone who donated and tagging them to make sure the photo had the widest possible circulation.
-I also created a little identity for Tampax Box, showing her in a variety of settings, like next to the hot sauce in a Thai restaurant and sitting in the driver’s seat of my car.
-Tampax Box or TB as she came to be called gave me another way to have a Facebook and Twitter presence without people getting completing fed up with me.
+Before you do anything, you need to have a decent number of Facebook friends or other social media followers.
+If you’re a little weak on that front, partner with one or two other people who have a lot of followers.
+Then in terms of social media strategy: first, I messaged every female Facebook friend who I thought would possibly donate or organize a donation drive at her office.
+Second, I posted Facebook updates about the drive, not just asking people for donations but posting pictures of anyone who donated and tagging them to make sure the photo had the widest possible circulation.

 4. Encourage group giving.
 One inspired person can inspire others if she thinks of it, like, ‘hey, wait, instead of just buying a couple of boxes of pads, I could get everybody in the office to buy a couple and then we’d have a big bag to donate!’
-So this year, there was a health clinic, social service agency, legal services organization, church, a book club, and one woman who organized her friends into donating a trunkful plus the backseat full of supplies.
+Talk to your friends and colleagues about hosting a drive at their place of work, church, or club.
+I bring them a box and flyers to help in their outreach.
+Promising to come back and pick up the box is key, though, so be prepared for some heavy lifting!

 5. Make it easy to donate.
 I offered to drive anywhere to pick up a donation.
 I also had a box on my front porch labeled Time of the Month Club where people could leave donations night or day.
 Some people wanted to take their donations directly to the shelter.
 That’s fine but I encouraged people to bring them to me so I could keep a count, bag up donations in consistent amounts, and drop them off gradually so as not to swamp the shelter.